-The circuit board differences between the AB763 models are actually very limited.
+The circuit board differences between the different AB763 models are actually very limited.
 The Deluxe and Deluxe Reverb's doghouse cap value, power resistor and wiring differ from the rest of the AB763 amps.
 The NFB Tail resistor is 47 ohms for the single speaker amps and 100 ohms for the others.
 The phase inverter input coupling cap is .001uF in the combo cab amps and 500pF in the head amps.
 The tone stack mid cap is .022uF in the Super Reverb and Concert, and .047uF in all the other amps.
 Some silverface amps use a .033uF mid cap which is a nice compromise value.
 A smaller mid cap slightly reduces the mid scoop for an audible gain boost and also shifts the scoop a little higher in frequency.

 The multi-speaker amps, the Tremolux, Band-Master, Concert, Super Reverb, Dual Showman and Twin Reverb use a "heavy" negative feedback (NFB) circuit compared to the other AB763 amps' "light" circuit.
 These multi-speaker amps used 2 and 4 ohm output transformer secondaries so the "heavy" NFB circuit compensated for the lower secondary voltages.
 The feedback circuit is made up of two NFB resistors that form a voltage divider.
 The "heavy" NFB circuit uses an 820 / 100 ohm divider while the others use a "light" 820 / 47 ohm circuit.
 The 820 / 100 "heavy" NFB circuit attenuates the output transformer secondary signal voltage by 89%.
 The 820 / 47 "light" NFB circuit cuts the signal by 95%.
 I'm a fan of lighter NFB so I typically use a 47 ohm NFB Tail resistor.